dxos/openfaas-node18-dxos/README.md

 3. Run `faas-cli new <your_function_name> --lang node16-typescript` to scaffold the function directory and files
 4. Edit the `<your_function_name>.yml` file:
 - add `/dist` at the end of the handler entry because that's where your output handler.js file will be built to
-- specify your Docker repo in the `image` yaml entry If you're using a private Docker repo make sure to add your secret to the openfaas cluster: (https://docs.openfaas.com/reference/private-registries/)
+- specify your Docker repo in the `image` yaml entry.
+If you're using a private Docker repo make sure to add your secret to the openfaas cluster: (https://docs.openfaas.com/reference/private-registries/)
 5. Chdir to `<your_function_name>` and run `yarn` to install dependencies
 6. Edit `<your_function_name>/src/handler.ts` to match your needs